The following sections provide advice and prerequisites for getting started with EJBCA development.

 What you need to know to develop EJBCA

 ou need to have an understanding of the following to successfully develop EJBCA:

 - Experience with the development tools listed above.

 - Jakarta Enterprise (previous JEE) excluding message beans

 - Servlets, Java Server Faces (and still a little Java Server Pages)

 - Web Services

-- Keep the patch limited, only change the parts related to your patch.
+- Keep the patch limited and only change the parts related to your patch.

-- Do not change other lines, such as whitespace, adding line breaks to java doc etc. It will make it very very hard for us to review the patch.
+- Do not change other lines, such as whitespace, adding line breaks to Java doc etc, as that will make it extremely hard for us to review the patch.